qorix-group/tooling/cr_checker/README.md

 ### Integrate `cr_checker` using Bazel module

-The CopyRight check tool is integrated in other bazel repositroy using Bazel modules mechanism.
-The current tool is not registerd within BCR so private Bazel registry needs to be select.
-To select custom Bazel registery add following lines into .bazelrc:
+The CopyRight check tool is integrated in other bazel repository using Bazel modules mechanism.
+The current tool is not registered within BCR so private Bazel registry needs to be select.
+To select custom Bazel registry add following lines into .bazelrc:

 ```python
 common --registry=https://raw.githubusercontent.com/eclipse-score/bazel_registry/main/